 - The rate of US citizens traveling abroad for fertility care is estimated to be way lower than the rate of people choosing the US as their destination.

-Money given to donors in the US is usually high, since it is calculated in accordance with the potential inconveniences and risks that donors might experience before, during and after the process.
+Money given to donors in the US is usually high since it is calculated by the potential inconveniences and risks that donors might experience before, during, and after the process.
 This high pay is not seen as an ethically acceptable practice by some people.